domfarolino/blog/_posts/2018-08-15-Binary-Search-Useful-Variants.md

 ## Closest Value

 Finding the index of the closest value if the value we're searching for DNE is actually fairly simple.
 Consider the case in which the value we are attempting to find DNE.
-Here we'll never be returning from within our `while` loop and will eventually be thrown outside of it.
+Here we'll never be returning from within our `while` loop, and will eventually be thrown outside of it.
 We know that once we're thrown outside of the loop, our `left` and `right` index variables must be inverted.
 This can happen in one of the following ways: